Large Animal Veterinarians

 Dr. Hausler attended the University of Wisconsin River Falls before being accepted into the University of Minnesota where he completed his DVM in 2013.
 Originally from Wisconsin, Kiel was born in Lancaster and raised in Stevens Point on a beef and bison farm where he also grew up showing Simmental cattle.
 He recently made the move to the gentler climate of Virginia with his wife, Alex, and their cat named Granite.
 Kiel loves to explore the great outdoors and enjoys running and hiking.
 He is also passionate about working with the local 4-H program and kids interested in raising and showing livestock.

-Nathaniel C. Burke, M.S., DVM
+Nathaniel C. Burke, MS., DVM

 Large Animal Veterinarian